 To be eligible to obtain a passing mark in the course, the final exam grade must be 49% or higher AND the weighted assignment average must be 49% or higher.
+If you do not meet any of these requirements, the maximum final grade you can obtain in this course will be 45%.
 There will be no exceptions or waiving of this requirement for any reason or circumstance.